Azasakhe/Netflix/How-install-the-addon.md

 Fedora Linux:
 The add-on can not be run on Kodi 18.x with Fedora 32 or higher (Python 2 is partially working [Retire Python 2](https://fedoraproject.org/wiki/Changes/RetirePython2)), then is mandatory install Kodi 19 to run the add-on.

+Due to some changes in the website (we think about new anti-bot protections) login with E-Mail/Password could cause "Incorrect password" error, even when the credentials are correct.
+Then read also [[Login with Authentication key]] page.

 ---

 <details>